neogeographica/singleplayer_scripts/README.md

 > To evangelize briefly: Keeping each release in its own gamedir lets me see at a glance what I've currently installed, makes it obvious which savegames and bits of configuration are relevant to which releases, makes "uninstallation" braindead-simple, and also makes it possible to do some automated installation and launching with a pretty lightweight script.

-One consequence of this approach is that the auto-install feature *will not work* for non-standalone Arcane Dimensions and Copper releases, *unless* you are using a Quake engine like [FTE](http://fte.triptohell.info/) or [Quakespasm-Spiked](http://triptohell.info/moodles/qss/) that supports specifying a "basegame" or multiple "game" directories to use when loading a mod or maps.
+One consequence of this approach is that the auto-install feature *will not work* for non-standalone Arcane Dimensions and Copper releases, *unless* you are using a Quake engine like [FTE](http://fte.triptohell.info/) or [Quakespasm-Spiked](http://triptohell.info/moodles/qss/) that supports specifying multiple "game" directories to use when loading a mod or maps.
 See the "Arcane Dimensions and Copper" section of [scripts/README.md](scripts/README.md) for more details.

 ## Some assembly required